 - Razer Viper - best ambidextrous gaming mouse

-- Steelseries Sensei 310 - best budget ambidextrous gaming mouse
+- HyperX Pulsefire Haste - best lightweight gaming mouse

 The best gaming mouse overall

-Read more in our Roccat Kain 120 review
+Read more in our Razer Basilisk V3 review

 There are loads of budget gaming mice to choose from these days, but the Logitech G203 Lightsync is by far the best of the bunch.
 Its build quality is much better than its similarly priced rivals, such as the HyperX Pulsefire Core and Steelseries Rival 110, and it also has a more responsive sensor, too.

-It's reasonably small, which is perfect for my spindly fingers, but it's also exceedingly light, making it feel lovely and smooth to move round your mouse mat.
-I don't have anything against larger mice, but they can be more of a chore to move quickly.
+It's reasonably small, but it's also exceedingly light, making it feel lovely and smooth to move round your mouse mat.
+Nothing against larger mice, naturally, but they can be more of a chore to move quickly if you have small hands.

 The G203 also has two extra side-buttons on the left hand side of the mouse, which can be programmed to do all sorts of different functions.
 These include keyboard buttons, macros and media controls, and a dedicated DPI clutch / sniper button that lowers the mouse's speed to whatever setting you like for as long as you hold it down - handy, if you're into online competitive shooter games.